alexakreizinger/ps2hackswiki/docs/software/add-artwork-to-opl.md

 !!! note "Test compatibility"

 This method is faster and more direct but opening PS2 HDD partitions does not work on all computers.
+Additionally, even if a hard drive can be mounted, some files may encounter errors with copying and require using the USB thumb drive method.

 1. Open **HDL Batch Installer**.

 2. Click `Search ps2 HDD's` at the top to automatically find the PS2 drive or use the dropdown at the top to select it.

     ![artwork_10](../assets/artwork_10.png)